On Using Certified Training towards Empirical Robustness: Implementation Details and Computational Setup

 All the MTL-IBP and ForwAbs experiments using the cyclic schedule gradually increase both the method coefficient (respectively $\alpha$ and $\lambda$) and the perturbation radius used to compute the IBP bounds (or their proxy $\udelta^n$) from $0$ to their target value.
 We conduct an ablation study on MTL-IBP in the context of the experiment from figure~\ref{fig-ibp-accuracy-prn18} to justify this choice: we refer the reader to appendix~\ref{sec-scheduling}.
 The increase happens over the first $25$ epochs for CIFAR-10 and CIFAR-100, and over the first $12$ epochs for SVHN.
 The radius used to compute the attack is kept consistent with the adversarial training literature (that is, constant in all cases except for the first $5$ epochs on SVHN).
 In particular, the value is increased exponentially for the first $25\%$ of the above epochs and linearly for the rest~\citep{Shi2021}, relying on the \texttt{SmoothedScheduler} from \texttt{auto\_LiRPA}~\citep{Xu2020}.
 In all cases, the attack perturbation radius is left unchanged with respect to the schedules described above for consistency with pure adversarial training.

 The long training schedule used for the experiments in table~\ref{fig-table-long-schedule} mirror a setup from~\citet{Shi2021}, widely adapted in the certified training literature~\citep{Mueller2023,Mao2023,DePalma2024}.
-Training is carried out for $160$ epochs using the Adam optimizer is employed with a learning rate of $5 \times 10^{-4}$, decayed twice by a factor of $0.2$ at epochs $120$ and $140$.
+Training is carried out for $160$ epochs using the Adam optimizer with a learning rate of $5 \times 10^{-4}$, decayed twice by a factor of $0.2$ at epochs $120$ and $140$.
 Gradient clipping is employed, with the maximal $\ell_2$ norm of gradients equal to 10.
-During the first $80$ epochs, the perturbation radius (regardless of the computation it is employed for) is increased from $0$ to its target value using the \texttt{SmoothedScheduler} from \texttt{auto\_LiRPA}~\citep{Xu2020}.
-For Exp-IBP, we employ a specialized regularizer~\citep{Shi2021} for the IBP bounds for the first $80$ epochs (with coefficient $0.5$ as done by the original authors on CIFAR-10), as commonly done in previous work~\citep{Mueller2023,Mao2023,DePalma2024}.
+Training starts with an epoch of clean training (``warmup'').
+During epochs $1$ to $81$, the perturbation radius (regardless of the computation it is employed for) is increased from $0$ to its target value using the \texttt{SmoothedScheduler} from \texttt{auto\_LiRPA}~\citep{Xu2020}.
+For Exp-IBP and IBP, we employ a specialized regularizer~\citep{Shi2021} for the IBP bounds for the first $81$ epochs (with coefficient $0.5$ as done by the original authors on CIFAR-10), as commonly done in previous work~\citep{Mueller2023,Mao2023,DePalma2024}.